NdAbdulsalaam/Web_Scrapers/README.md

 ```

 ## Others
+- Check my [WeRateDogs](https://github.com/nurudeenabdulsalaam/WeRateDogs_twitter_analysis) repository to see Twitter scraping in action

-- Notebooks are also provide to facilitate experimental learning
+- Notebooks are also provided to facilitate experimental learning

 - Periodic scraping was not used for Wikipedia because it is a static web page.

-- Check my [WeRateDogs](https://github.com/nurudeenabdulsalaam/WeRateDogs_twitter_analysis) repository to see Twitter scraping in action